rgadon107/Gulp_Starter/README.md

 It is also a good idea to clear your npm's cache, as it might contain old versions of the packages we're trying to use.
 To clear your cache, type `npm cache clean` at your command-line.

-## Tasks
+### Tasks

-The following `gulp` task files are included in the Gulp_Starter folder.
+The following 19 `gulp` task files are included in the Gulp_Starter folder, and described below.

-* build.js - Launch individual tasks that are necessary for a build.
+* `gulp build` - Launch individual tasks that are necessary for a build.

-* clean.js - Clean out junk files after build.
+* `gulp clean` - Clean out junk files after build.

-* default.js - Default task to get executed when gulp is run without arguments.
+* `gulp default` - Default task to get executed when gulp is run without arguments.

-* dist-copy.js - Copy all the files to the `$dist` folder.
+* `gulp dist-copy` - Copy all the files to the `$dist` folder.

-* dist-images.js - Optimize images in place.
+* `gulp dist-images` - Optimize images in place.

-* dist-styles.js - Optimize stylesheets for distribution.
+* `gulp dist-styles` - Optimize stylesheets for distribution.

-* dist-wipe.js - Totally wipe the contents of the distribution folder after doing a clean build.
+* gulp dist-wipe` - Totally wipe the contents of the distribution folder after doing a clean build.

-* dist.js - Package everything up for distribution.
+* `gulp dist` - Package everything up for distribution.

-* help.js - Print a list of available gulp tasks.
+* `gulp help` - Print a list of available gulp tasks.

-* images-optimize.js - Copy and optimize images.
+* `gulp images-optimize` - Copy and optimize images.

-* images.js - Handle images.
+* `gulp images` - Handle images.

-* scripts-lint.js - Run the JavaScript files through a linter (jshint).
+* `gulp scripts-lint` - Run the JavaScript files through a linter (jshint).

-* scripts-uglify.js - Minify JavaScript files.
+* `gulp scripts-uglify` - Minify JavaScript files.

-* scripts.js - Handle JavaScript files.
+* `gulp scripts` - Handle JavaScript files.

-* styles-lint.js - Run CSS through a linter (style lint).
+* `gulp styles-lint` - Run CSS through a linter (style lint).

-* styles-postcss.js - Process stylesheets with PostCSS.
+* `gulp styles-postcss` - Process stylesheets with PostCSS.

-* styles-sass.js - Compile sass source files and generate CSS.
+* `gulp styles-sass` - Compile sass source files and generate CSS.

-* styles.js - Handle stylesheets.
+* `gulp styles` - Handle stylesheets.

-* watch.js - Watch for file changes to relaunch necessary tasks.
+* `gulp watch` - Watch for file changes to relaunch necessary tasks.